 Dimension C - Academic Performance – In grades 3-6, students must achieve a qualifying score on performance tasks.
 In grades 6-12, GPA (grade point average) is reviewed in the core content areas using 3.75 on a 4.0 scale as a qualifying score.
 A student must first meet either dimension A or B before dimension C is considered.

 Students who meet the eligibility criteria in two of the three dimensions are eligible for gifted and talented services.
 Aptitude test results alone can qualify a student for placement (see Dimension A above).

 Parents are notified by letter when a student qualifies for gifted services.

-All parents and students in grades 2-7 annually receive a GT informational brochure in August or September.
-See link below for the brochure.
+All parents and students in grades 2-7 annually receive a GT informational brochure in August.